Robust Dynamic Assortment Optimization in the Presence of Outlier Customers: Adaptation to unknown outlier proportion

-Step \ref{step:stopping} is an important step that tries to detect the event of $\hat\varepsilon_{J-1}$ being too small compared to the actual (unknown) outlier level $\varepsilon$.
-As we have mentioned in the previous bullet, if $\hat\varepsilon_{j}$ is much smaller than true $\varepsilon$, the elimination rule of thread $j$ might be too aggressive, leading to the optimal assortment $S^*$ being eliminated from the active subset $\mathcal A_j^{(\tau+1)}$, and subsequently resulting in a large regret.
-Step \ref{step:stopping} detects such events by comparing the optimistic assortment $S_{\tau,j}^{(\cdot)}$ with threads $j'<j$, which are associated with less aggressive elimination rules and hence would retain the optimal assortment $S^*$ with high probability.
-The condition in Step \ref{step:stopping} indicates the detection of a contradiction, suggesting the optimal assortment $S^*$ is no longer retained in $\mathcal A_j^{(\tau+1)}$, which subsequently lead to the conclusion that $\hat\varepsilon_j$ is too small. {Then we terminate the current thread and restart the algorithm with $J\gets J-1$}. \end{enumerate}
+Step \ref{step:stopping} is a statistical test that tries to detect whether $\hat\varepsilon_{j}$ is small relative to the actual (unknown) outlier proportion $\varepsilon$.
+This test crucially ensures that we do not continue to select an overly aggressive thread, which, as we have mentioned, may incur large regret due to eliminating the optimal assortment $S^*$.
+Step \ref{step:stopping} detects such events by evaluating the optimistic assortment $S_{\tau,j}^{(\cdot)}$ using the information from threads $j' < j$, which use less aggressive elimination rules.
+In detail, we check if the optimistic assortment $S_{\tau,j}^{(\cdot)}$ is near optimal using the utility estimates and confidence intervals from thread $j'$.
+If the check fails and we see that $S_{\tau,j}^{(\cdot)}$ is suboptimal, we know that thread $j$ has eliminated the optimal assortment $S^*$ from its active set $\mathcal A_j^{(\cdot)}$, which subsequently lead to the conclusion that $\hat\varepsilon_j$ is too small. {Then we terminate the current thread and restart the algorithm with $J\gets J-1$}. \end{enumerate}

+{ We also remark on the time complexity of Algorithm \ref{alg:adaptive-epsilon}.
+There are $O(\log (T/N))$ values on the $\varepsilon$-grid.
+At each time period $t$, a thread $\hat\varepsilon_j$ is chosen.
+Then at most $N$ combinatorial optimization problems are solved and each combinatorial optimization takes $O(NK\log T)$ time.
+Therefore, the total time complexity of the proposed algorithm is $O(NKT\log^2 T)$. }

-In the rest of this section we state our regret upper bound result for the adaptive algorithm \ref{alg:adaptive-epsilon}, as well as a sketch of its proof.
+In the rest of this section we state our regret upper bound result for the adaptive Algorithm \ref{alg:adaptive-epsilon}, as well as a sketch of its proof.